It’s not always easy to tell the difference between thinking and looking out the window.

 I am a gardener.
 I am a reader.
 I am a walker and runner.
 I am a thinker.
 And writer.

 I am a traumatic brain injury survivor.
-I was an elementary school teacher before a car accident in 2005 changed the way my brain works.
+I was an elementary school teacher before a car accident in 2005 changed the way my brain works and knocked me off that career trail.

 Life is hard.
-It serves up challenges in predictable and unpredictable ways.
+It serves up challenges in predictable and unprepredictable ways.
 Stuff that ranges from inconvenient to devastating.
 Layers of grief run through it.

 I know this.